wvan1901/Gotem/README.md

 A COMMENT begins on a new line with the char '#' followed by any string and ends with a NEW-LINE
   # ANY-STRING
 ```
-`REMEMBER:` a comment cannot be inside label value of a REQUST so the following is invalid:
+`REMEMBER:` a comment cannot be inside label value of a REQUEST so the following is invalid:
 ```
-@Name=request1
+@Name="request1"
-@Description=health check
+@Description="health check"
 GET http://localhost:42069/health
 # This is an INVALID line, comments cannot exist within a request.
 # Gotem will attempt to parse the comment as part of the http request which will fail!